Tag Archives: Serve Idaho

 Media Contact: Will.Hoenike@labor.idaho.gov

-Two volunteers from Malad were honored for their service as part of the Idaho Capital for a Day event hosted by Gov. Brad Little Thursday.
+Patricia MorrisA volunteer from Shelley was honored for her service at the Idaho Capital for a Day event hosted by Gov. Brad Little, Wednesday, May 28.

 Continue reading